Socratic1/Reciate/README.md

   - Members offer gifts

   The [gift](https://en.wikipedia.org/wiki/Gift_economy) is a concept coming from cultural anthropology.
 A gift is "a mode of exchange where valuables are not traded or sold, but rather given without an explicit agreement for immediate or future rewards."
 The exchange of gifts encourages [reciprocity](https://en.wikipedia.org/wiki/Reciprocity_(cultural_anthropology), giving freely in return, which strengthens community bonds and gives members a real sense of participation.

+  By coining actions as 'gifts', they take on an other or community centered focus.
+We will design a UI which encourages giving to ones community (whether it be giving in material goods, time, effort, etc).
+Thus, the app has two different, but complimentary central interactions: offering gifts to ones community and appreciating the gifts given by others to our communities.

   A gift can be anything, from taking another community member out to coffee to organizing a community activity